+- 4.1 Equipment and material provided by Skills/Compétences Canada

+- Fabric, interfacing

+- Pattern paper

+- Zippers

+- Snaps (hand sewn) size 2 (max 10 sets per competitor)

+- Hooks and eyes (max 6 sets per competitor)

+- Garment magnets (maximum 4 per competitor)

+- D-Rings (maximum 2 per competitor)

+- Thread

-- 4.1 Equipment and material provided by Skills/Compétences Canada - Fabric, interfacing - Pattern paper - Zippers (regular nylon zippers in two lengths (TBD); maximum 4 zippers per competitor, excluding the mandatory zipper) - Snaps (hand sewn) size 1 (max 10 sets per competitor) - 2cm wide Velcro (max 30 cm length) - Hooks and eyes (max 6 sets per competitor) - Thread - Block for basic collared dress with sleeves - Semi Industrial sewing machine with needles, regular sewing foot, adjustable zipper foot and invisible zipper foot - Domestic serger - Dress form - Domestic ironing board - 8 foot tall pole for hanging semi-industrial gravity feed irons - There will be no sewing machines available with buttonhole capability COMPETITORS WILL BE REQUIRED TO USE THE MATERIAL AND EQUIPMENT PROVIDED BY SCC.
-ALL OTHER MATERIAL AND EQUIPMENT WILL BE REMOVED FROM THE SKILL AREA. - 4.2 Equipment and material provided by the competitor - Tools required to finalize technical design - Pattern drafting tools - Sewing construction tools - Cutting tools rotary cutters and mats are permitted - Pressing tools i.e. ham, sleeve board, press cloth, seam roll, etc. - Iron recommend a semi industrial gravity feed including iron rest - The following items are not permitted: books, written notes, diagrams, directions, listening devices, paper, scrap fabric, embellishing materials, sewing machine attachments, and electronic devices. - Optional ear plugs, will be provided
+- Block for basic collared dress with sleeves

+- Semi Industrial sewing machine with needles, regular sewing foot, adjustable zipper foot and invisible zipper foot

+- Domestic serger

+- Dress form

+- Domestic ironing board

+- 8 foot tall pole for hanging semi-industrial gravity feed irons

+- There will be no sewing machines available with buttonhole capability

+COMPETITORS WILL BE REQUIRED TO USE THE MATERIAL AND EQUIPMENT PROVIDED BY SCC.
+ALL OTHER MATERIAL AND EQUIPMENT WILL BE REMOVED FROM THE SKILL AREA.

+- 4.2 Equipment and material provided by the competitor - Tools required to finalize technical design - Pattern drafting tools - Sewing construction tools - Cutting tools rotary cutters and mats are permitted - Pressing tools i.e. ham, sleeve board, press cloth, seam roll, etc. - Iron recommend a semi industrial gravity feed including iron rest - The following items are not permitted: books, written notes, diagrams, directions, listening devices, paper, scrap fabric, embellishing materials, sewing machine attachments, and electronic devices.

-- Please note tool boxes will be assessed at the beginning of competition to ensure no specialty tools are brought into the site. - Points will be lost if candidates do not bring the following to orientation: - Their finished provincial skills project, for display - Their mounted (as per test project document) fashion illustration of the national project - Their unmounted technical drawing on provided watermark for the national project, completed in pencil - 4.3 Required clothing provided by the competitor - Flat soft sole closed shoes sneakers are acceptable - Long hair must be tied back - Dangling jewelry not permitted - Long flowing sleeves are not permitted
+- Optional ear plugs, will be provided - Please note tool boxes will be assessed at the beginning of competition to ensure no specialty tools are brought into the site. - Points will be lost if candidates do not bring the following to orientation: - o Their finished provincial skills project, for display - Their mounted (as per test project document) fashion illustration of the national project - Their unmounted technical drawings on provided watermark for the national project, completed in pencil - 4.3 Required clothing provided by the competitor - Flat soft sole closed shoes sneakers are acceptable - Long hair must be tied back - Dangling jewelry not permitted - Long flowing sleeves are not permitted